 Information Security & Cybersecurity Analyst

 Businesses hire information security and cybersecurity analysts to protect their computer networks and systems from cybercrime.
 These professionals install antivirus software and other safeguards to protect sensitive information, watch for security breaches and investigate them when they occur, and periodically test the network to look for gaps a hacker could exploit.
+You can learn more about the soc services here.
 As our lives are becoming increasingly dependent on digital devices, so grows the threat that our information can be mishandled and the need for people who will ensure our data is secured.

 Sectors such as the financial services industry and the online gaming industry are facing increasing regulation and reporting requirements due to the war on money-laundering, financial fraud, under-age betting and other risks.
 This has created steady demand for compliance officers and other data integrity analysts which is forecast to increase, particularly given the rise in crypto currencies and other blockchain technologies.